s7manth/tp/docs/DeveloperGuide.md

    1. Prerequisites: Brief description and deadline of the task should be known.

-   2. Test case: `newtask Do Homework by/2022-01-03T16:30` when there are already 2 tasks in the task list<br>
+   2. Test case: `newtask Do Homework by/2022-01-03T16:30` when there are already 2 tasks in the task list.<br>
       Expected: A new task with description `Do Homework` and deadline of 3 January 2022, 4:30pm will be added to the task list.
       The index number assigned to this task will be 3, the last pre-existing task + 1.<br>
       Details of the added task will be shown in the feedback box.